Bitcoin ticks closer to $100,000 in extended surge following US elections

 In basic terms, cryptocurrency is digital money.
 This kind of currency is designed to work through an online network without a central authority — meaning it’s typically not backed by any government or banking institution — and transactions get recorded with technology called a blockchain.

 Bitcoin is the largest and oldest cryptocurrency, although other assets like ethereum, tether and dogecoin have also gained popularity over the years.
-Some investors see cryptocurrency as a “digital alternative” to traditional money — but it can be very volatile, with its price reliant on larger market conditions.
+Some investors see cryptocurrency as a “digital alternative” to traditional money, but the large majority of daily financial transactions are still conducted using fiat currencies such as the dollar.
+Also, bitcoin can be very volatile, with its price reliant on larger market conditions.

 Why is bitcoin soaring?